1992–93 Hartford Whalers season: Offseason

-On July 9, the Whalers lost free agent Marc Bergevin as he signed with the Tampa Bay Lightning.
-In 75 games, Bergevin scored seven goals and 24 points with Hartford during the 1991-92 season.
+On July 9, the Whalers lost free agent Marc Bergevin after he signed with the Tampa Bay Lightning.
+In 75 games, Bergevin scored 7 goals and 24 points with Hartford during the 1991–92 season.

 On August 28, the Whalers were involved in a blockbuster trade with the New Jersey Devils.
-In the trade, Hartford acquired Sean Burke and Eric Weinrich from the Devils for Bobby Holik and a second round draft pick in the 1993 NHL Entry Draft.
-Burke sat out the 1991-92 with the Devils, instead playing for the Canadian National Team, winning a silver medal at the 1992 Winter Olympics.
-In his Devils career that spanned from 1987-1991, Burke played in 162 games, posting a 62-66-23 record with a 3.66 GAA and a .876 save percentage.
-During the 1991-92 season, Weinrich scored seven goals and 32 points in 76 games with the Devils.
+In the trade, Hartford acquired Sean Burke and Eric Weinrich from the Devils in exchange for Bobby Holik and a second-round draft pick in the 1993 NHL entry draft.
+Burke sat out the 1991–92 season with the Devils, instead playing for the Canadian national team, winning a silver medal at the 1992 Winter Olympics.
+In his Devils career that spanned from 1987 to 1991, Burke played in 162 games, posting a 62–66–23 record with a 3.66 GAA and a .876 save percentage.
+During the 1991–92 season, Weinrich scored 7 goals and 32 points in 76 games with the Devils.

 On September 2, Hartford acquired Mark Janssens from the Minnesota North Stars in exchange for James Black.
-Janssens appeared in seven games with the New York Rangers and North Stars during the 1991-92 season, earning no points.
-In 55 games with the Binghamton Rangers of the AHL, Janssens scored 10 goals and 33 points during the 1991-92 season.
-Janssens also appeared in two regular season games with the Kalamazoo Wings of the IHL, earning no points.
+Janssens appeared in seven games with the New York Rangers and North Stars during the 1991–92 season, earning no points.
+In 55 games with the Binghamton Rangers of the AHL, Janssens scored 10 goals and 33 points during the 1991–92 season.
+Janssens also appeared in two regular season games with the Kalamazoo Wings of the International Hockey League (IHL), earning no points.

-The Whalers traded Kay Whitmore to the Vancouver Canucks on October 1, in exchange for Corrie D'Alessio and cash considerations.
-D'Alessio had a record of 9-14-2 and a 4.01 GAA with the Milwaukee Admirals of the IHL during the 1991-92 season.
+The Whalers traded Kay Whitmore to the Vancouver Canucks on October 1 in exchange for Corrie D'Alessio and cash considerations.
+D'Alessio had a record of 9–14–2 and a 4.01 GAA with the Milwaukee Admirals of the IHL during the 1991–92 season.

 Regular season

-Although the Whalers finished last in shots on goal during the regular season (2,192), they scored 284 goals to finish with a 13.0 shooting percentage, good enough for 5th in the league (tied with the Vancouver Canucks).
+Although the Whalers finished last in shots on goal during the regular season (2,192), they scored 284 goals to finish with a 13.0 shooting percentage, good enough for fifth in the league (tied with the Vancouver Canucks).